LUCIFER LUCIFER

 This realm is reserved for those who have died at the hands of others (murder).

 This is the second most dangerous realm.
-It’s much the same as the Nightmare, but it does provide a bit more leniency
+It’s quite similar to the Nightmare, but it does provide a bit more leniency

 due to the fact that its denizens are victims of circumstances completely out of their own hands.